apolo-actions/mlflow/README.md

 1. the mlflow server parameter `--backend_store_uri` is not set (by default, SQLite is used) or set to use SQLite or a regular file
 2. the filesystem used to handle the file for `--backend_store_uri` does not support the file Lock operation (observed with the Azure File NFS solution).

-To confirm whether you're running in Azure cloud hit `neuro admin get-clusters`.
+To confirm whether you're running in Azure cloud hit `apolo admin get-clusters`.

-A work-around for this is to use a platform `disk:` to host the SQLite data, or to use a dedicated SQL DB, for instance, [PostgreSQL hosted on the platform](https://github.com/neuro-actions/postgres).
+A work-around for this is to use a platform `disk:` to host the SQLite data, or to use a dedicated SQL DB, for instance, [PostgreSQL hosted on the platform](https://github.com/apolo-actions/postgres).